Chetan-prajapat/chetan_prajapat.github.io/README.md

-This is for pull command.
+This is updated readme file for learning.